zrobertson466920/zrobertson466920.github.io/_posts/2021-8-12-An-Incremental-Buy-Out-Model.md

 **Remark:** I'm thinking the proof can be upgraded to big-$$O$$ using a Chernoff argument.
 I wonder if the independence assumption can be dropped as in the lemma.

-The final step is to find the long-term profit which would be given by,
+The final step is to find the long-term profit which is tractable since we know what the previous increments must have been.
+This would be given by,

 $$
 \sum_{k = 0}^n \mathbb{E}[a_k] \sim o(\nu^2 \log(n))
 $$

-This indicates that the model only appears to be better than the naive strategy
+This indicates that the model only appears to be better than the naive strategy early on.
+This mirrors what I observed with the website mentioned above.
+Unfortunately, I don't know of an approach to drop the independence assumption.
+Using the lemma doesn't work directly because it doesn't provide information about the structure of the increments whereas the discrete case does.
+This is what allows us to determine the asymptotic form of the profits.
+Feel free to drop me an email if you have any suggestions.

 **Proof 1:** We need a bound on $$\max_i X_i$$ so we work with,